gabrielajamhour/Supermarket-Pricing-Dashboard/README.md

 * Dia
 * Alcampo

-Originally, Lidl was considered as part of the competitive set.
-However, Consum was included instead of Lidl due to data accessibility constraints (website availability) and its strong regional presence in the Valencian market.
-This decision allowed for a more reliable and consistent data collection process, while maintaining a relevant representation of the local market.
+> Consum was included instead of Lidl due to data accessibility constraints and its strong regional presence in the Valencian market.

+---

 ### 🧺 Product Categories

-To ensure comparability across chains, the analysis was structured around five core product categories:

 * Dairy
 * Breakfast